GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Introduction

 \section{Introduction}

-The healthcare industry is experiencing a transition to AI-driven approach \cite{cdss} in solving the major issues in patient care management and resource allocation.
+Over the past decade, several strategies for clinical decision support system~\cite{cdss} have been introduced to enhance patient care management.
 To contextualize the objectives of this work, it is important to understand the domain of addiction psychiatry and the unsolved challenges.
 One such challenge is in determining the appropriate decision for patient care based on clinical condition.
 Substance use disorders (SUD), especially alcohol use disorders (AUD), cause brain damage and premature death \cite{Volkow2023}.
 For a person with AUD to stop drinking is often fraught with danger, characterized by psychosis and complicated withdrawal symptoms (seizures, delirium, etc.).
 Half of those who suddenly stop or reduce their drinking tend to experience alcohol withdrawal syndrome, although the severity varies~\cite{Goodson2014AWS}.
 The significance of this problem was acutely realized during COVID-19, when a large number of patients developed complicated withdrawal syndrome in India \cite{covid19}.
-In addition, \citet{unknown} showed 90\% unmet need for treatment of SUDs in low-resource countries.
+In addition, \cite{unknown} showed 90\% unmet need for treatment of SUDs in low-resource countries.
+In the real world, this presents as a problem of triage and task-sharing.
 The process of safely stopping alcohol use requires medical treatment, which is commonly called as detoxification.
 Healthcare providers must classify patients seeking alcohol detoxification into \textit{inpatient} (IP) and \textit{outpatient} (OP) triage.
 In medical systems, this decision point is referred to as the `locus of care'.